 Division of General Internal Medicine

-In 1982 The Johns Hopkins Sibling and Family Heart Study was created jointly by the Divisions of Internal Medicine and Cardiology to study patterns of coronary heart disease and related risk factors in high risk families with early-onset coronary disease, identified form 10 Baltimore area Hospitals..
+In 1982 The Johns Hopkins Sibling and Family Heart Study was created by the Division of Internal Medicine to study patterns of coronary heart disease and related risk factors in high risk families with early-onset coronary disease, identified form 10 Baltimore area Hospitals..

 The GeneSTAR Center has since grown enormously over 34 years.
 GeneSTAR now broadly studies various mechanisms of coronary heart disease and stroke using highly novel scientific models and exciting new methods.

 GeneSTAR is a family-based study in initially healthy brothers and sisters, and offspring of people with early onset coronary disease under 60 years of age, The goal is to discover and amplify mechanisms of atherosclerotic vascular diseases and the major attendant problems such as stroke and coronary heart disease.

 Our African American and European American family cohort has undergone extensive screening, genetic testing, and follow-up for new cardiovascular disease, stroke, and other clinical events for 5 to 32 years.
 Currently genetic data consists of a 1 Million genome wide scan, exome chip, and whole genome sequencing as part of the new NIH TOPMed program.

 In 2017, the health outcomes follow-up and update is being conducted, as ioccurs every 5 years, allowing us to gain data from 5-34 years after participants first entered our study.